minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 # 3. Wrap up
 This concludes the hands-on.
 Thank you for your hard work.<br>
+The complete code is available [here](./src/1th/first-app/).<br>
-There are many things that need to be fixed, such as the lack of a TOP screen and poor design.
-Please try to improve this UI with your ideas.
+There are many things that need to be fixed, such as the lack of a TOP screen and extremely poor design (the lame design is intentional!).
+Please try to improve this UI or add features with your ideas.

 ## Advice for those interested in frontend development

-In my opinion, to improve your frontend technical skills,
+In my opinion, to improve your frontend technical skills on your own,
 1. learn the basics of Javascript/Typescript, HTML, CSS
 1. think of an application you want to make and try to develop it yourself
 1. (If you can't think of an application you want to make) find a UI or application that you want to learn hands-on or copy from the web, imitate it, and implement it